Wonder why you’re not getting great job applicants? You might want to take a closer look at how you write your job descriptions.

 A good job description goes deeper than a typical list of skills, tasks and role requirements.
-To attract the best applicants to your position, give them a feel for your company culture, said Jean Cook, former business coach for The Alternative Board.
+To attract the best applicants to your position, give them a feel for your company culture so you can hire for a cultural fit, said Jean Cook, former business coach for The Alternative Board.

 “They want to understand your products and what you stand for,” she said.
 “Your ad needs to tell them that.
 The first few sentences need to capture the candidate’s attention.
 Like any effective sales pitch, make it about them and their interests.”